ejw-data/pandas-adv-groupby/README.md

 In this file, we import in a file of historical songs and their annual rankings by year.
 The data file has several issues that need resolved before applying a groupby.

 An example of how to use pandas dataframes to find ordered data is provided.
 In this case, we order the data by the 'Annual Ranking' and then find the first two rows of each year.
-This is a nice example that shows how groupby's work.
+This is a nice example that shows how the groupby method works.

 <br>